 Admission to the Master of Science in Biohazardous Threat Agents and Emerging Infectious Diseases program is competitive.
 Applicants must hold a Bachelors degree with a minimum of a 3.0 GPA.
 Applicants are required to have taken at least a undergraduate course in biology.
 The program typically admits 20-25 students a year.
 The program accepts students in the Fall and Spring, and allows students to choose to be full- and part-students.
 Visit the Admissions page for more information.

 Students must complete 30 credits of coursework, including the core courses listed in the curriculum.
 Students can complete the program in one year attending full-time.
 Visit our Curriculum page for more information.

 Leonard Rosenthal, Ph.D.

-Professor & Director, Master’s Program in Biohazardous Threat Agents and EID
+Director, Master’s Program in Biohazardous Threat Agents and Emerging Infectious Disease